pwwang/Bioinformatics-cheatsheet/README.md

 ### Formats
 - **BAM**: BAM is the compressed binary version of the Sequence Alignment/Map (SAM) format, a compact and index-able representation of nucleotide sequence alignments.
 - **BED**: The BED format consists of one line per feature, each containing 3-12 columns of data, plus optional track definition lines. [@UCSC](https://genome.ucsc.edu/FAQ/FAQformat.html#format1), [@bedtools](http://bedtools.readthedocs.io/en/latest/content/general-usage.html), [@Ensembl](http://useast.ensembl.org/info/website/upload/bed.html)
+- **BigBed**: The bigBed format stores annotation items that can either be simple, or a linked collection of exons, much as BED files do.
+BigBed files are created initially from BED type files, using the program bedToBigBed.
+The resulting bigBed files are in an indexed binary format. [@UCSC](https://genome.ucsc.edu/goldenpath/help/bigBed.html)
 - **BigWig**: The BigWig format is designed for dense, continuous data that is intended to be displayed as a graph.
 Files can be created from WIG or BedGraph files using the appropriate utility program. [@UCSC](http://genome.ucsc.edu/goldenPath/help/bigWig.html)
 - **GFF**: The GFF (General Feature Format) format consists of one line per feature, each containing 9 columns of data, plus optional track definition lines. [@UCSC](https://genome.ucsc.edu/FAQ/FAQformat.html#format3), [@Ensembl](http://useast.ensembl.org/info/website/upload/gff.html), [GTF(GFFv2)@GMOD](http://gmod.org/wiki/GFF2), [@Wiki](https://en.wikipedia.org/wiki/General_feature_format)
 - **WIG**: The WIG (wiggle) format is designed for display of dense continuous data such as probability scores.
 Wiggle data elements must be equally sized; if you need to display continuous data that is sparse or contains elements of varying size, use the BedGraph format instead. [@UCSC](https://genome.ucsc.edu/goldenpath/help/wiggle.html), [@Ensembl](http://useast.ensembl.org/info/website/upload/wig.html)